erSubhashThapa/100daysofcode/r1-log.md

   I'm ***thinking through the structure very slowly*** because the structure of the code is what I'm focusing on right now. ***How exactly should code be organized so it is reusable and clean?***

-  It helped to jot down what my inputs might be and what the output would be.
+  It helped to jot down what my inputs might be and what the output would be for `tweetSearch()`.
 This helped me think about the calculations that would have to go between the inputs and outputs.
 It also helped me understand how to take the inputs.

   ![screetshot](log_imgs/notes_3-15.PNG)